egk10/ethereum-grafana-cluster/eth-docker-configs/README.md

 Once these files are deployed:

-1. Your ryzen7 node's prometheus will be accessible at `minipcamd4.velociraptor-scylla.ts.net:9090`
+1. The validator node's Prometheus endpoint will be accessible at `validator-node.example.tailnet:9090`
-2. The central prometheus on opi5 will automatically scrape metrics via federation
+2. The central Prometheus instance can now scrape metrics via federation
-3. Grafana dashboards will populate with ryzen7 data
+3. Grafana dashboards will populate with the new data source
 4. Hardware metrics will be available via node-exporter on port 9100

 ## Troubleshooting